 In an emergency, some houses, streets and neighbourhoods may not be safe to stay in and you may have to leave home in a hurry.

 If your street is evacuated where will you go?
 What will you take?
-What about pets?
+What about assistance animals and pets?
 Do you have neighbours who might need your help?
+How far, long and fast can you travel without anyone else’s help?

 Understanding the impacts of an emergency can help you get through.
 Have a chat with the people in your household and work out what you’ll do if you have to evacuate.